 - (a) An employee shall normally be considered for tenure during the sixth year of continuous service in a tenure-earning position including any prior service credit granted at the time of initial employment.
 An employee's written request for early tenure consideration is subject to the Provost's written agreement.
 An employee shall normally be considered for tenure only once. - (b) By May 15 of the sixth year of service at the University, an employee eligible for tenure shall either be recommended for tenure by the President or given notice that further employment will not be offered.
 The President's recommendation will be submitted for ratification by the Board at its next scheduled meeting, but not later than July 15.
-If the Board does not award tenure to the employee, the employee shall be given notice that further employment $\frac{16}{16}$ will not be offered.
+If the Board does not award tenure to the employee, the employee shall be given notice that further employment will not be offered.
 Notice that further employment will not be offered shall include a statement that the employee has seven (7) days to request a statement of the reasons.
 The employee shall be notified in writing by the President or designee within five (5) days of the Board's ratification of the President's recommendation.

 - (c) Upon written request by an employee within seven (7) days of the employee's receipt of notice that further employment will not be offered, the President or Board, as appropriate, shall provide the employee with a written statement of reasons why tenure was not granted.
 Should an employee elect not to request such a written statement of reasons, the date of the act or omission giving rise to any grievance concerning denial of tenure shall be deemed to be seven (7) days from the date of the employee's receipt of notice that further employment will not be offered.
-Should an employee request such a written statement of reasons, the date or omission giving rise to any grievance the act or omission giving rise to any grievance of the act or omission giving rise to any grievance of the act or omission giving rise to any grievance of the act or omission giving rise to any grievance of the act or omission giving rise to any grievance concerning denial of tenure shall be deemed the date of the employee's receipt of a written statement of reasons why tenure was not granted. - (d) Should an employee elect to tender his or her resignation at any time during the period that the employee's application for tenure is pending, the application will be deemed withdrawn and no further action will be taken on the application.
+Should an employee request such a written statement of reasons, the date of the act or omission giving rise to any grievance concerning denial of tenure shall be deemed the date of the employee's receipt of a written statement of reasons why tenure was not granted. - (d) Should an employee elect to tender his or her resignation at any time during the period that the employee's application for tenure is pending, the application will be deemed withdrawn and no further action will be taken on the application.